rax-maas/ceres/DESIGN.md

    - The following metadata is also `INSERT`ed:
      - A row for each tag key-value is inserted into `series_sets`
      - A row for the metric name is inserted into `metric_names`
+     - Or updated the set of metric names for a metric_group in `metric_groups` table
+     - Or updated the set of metric names for a device in `devices` table
+     - A row for TAGK and TAGV is inserted into `tags_data`

      NOTE: even if cache misses of both in-memory and Redis were false indications, then re-insertion of metadata is harmless since Cassandra will resolve an INSERT into an existing row as if it was an UPDATE
    - The steps above result the tenant + series-set hash entry to be populated in the in-memory cache